ddnexus/pagy/docs/extras/calendar.md

 This is the optional configuration of the final pagination object (produced by the wrapped method) which is always used regardless the value of the [Active flag](#active-flag).

-You can pass one optional `:pagy` key, set to the hash of the variables to initialize the `Pagy` object.
+You can pass one optional `:pagy` key, set to the hash of the options to initialize the `Pagy` object.
 It has none of the restriction mentioned in the [Calendar configuration](#calendar-configuration).

-Besides the usual pagy variables, you can add a `:backend` variable, set to the name of the backend extra method that you want to use for managing the collection:
+Besides the usual pagy options, you can add a `:backend` option, set to the name of the backend extra method that you want to use for managing the collection:

 ```ruby